Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: Performance Evaluation

 \subsection{Results}

-Figure \ref{img:resultsNdcgScoresForNonZeroes} shows the mean \(nDCG_{10}\) values obtained for each of the models in Table \ref{tab:model_performance}.
-We remind the reader that we are not considering those metrics that are beyond the tenth position in the result list.
-The baseline represents the performance of the approach based on FastText, Section \ref{sec:oldMethod}.
+Figure \ref{img:resultsNdcgScoresForAll} reports the standard nDCG@10 scores, computed across all controls, including cases where no relevant metric is retrieved within the top-10 results (i.e., zero scores).
+This measure captures both retrieval success and ranking quality.
+The best-performing model, \texttt{all-MiniLM-L12-v2}, achieves an nDCG@10 score of 0.504, compared to the FastText baseline of 0.275.

+Figure \ref{img:resultsNdcgScoresForNonZeroes} further reports the conditional nDCG@10 scores, computed only over the subset of controls for which at least one relevant metric is retrieved within the top-10 results.
+This measure isolates ranking quality given successful retrieval. \texttt{multi-qa-mpnet-base-dot-v1} achieves the highest conditional nDCG@10 score of 0.640, a noticeable improvement over the baseline of 0.494.

-Table \ref{tab:numberOfElements} shows the number of non-zero \(nDCG_{10}\) values for each of the models.
-The models based on sentence transformers evaluate more requirements (39 for the baseline versus 54-58), which means that they correctly assign the metrics within the top 10 positions more often, which is a significant improvement over the baseline.
+Table \ref{tab:numberOfElements} shows the number of non-zero nDCG@10 values for each model.
+The models based on Sentence Transformers successfully locate the correct metric (54--58 versus 39 for the baseline), meaning they correctly assign metrics to the top 10 positions more often.
+This corresponds to an improvement of approximately 40–50\% in successful retrievals compared to the baseline.

-The best performing model is \textit{multi-qa-distilbert-cos-v1} with a mean \(nDCG_{10}\) of 0.64, followed by \textit{all-MiniLM-L12-v2} which scores 0.608 and consider four more requirements.
-The baseline is 0.494.

-Figure \ref{img:resultsNdcgScoresForAll} presents the results when values beyond the tenth position are included (i.e., zeros contribute to the mean).
-Thus, in this experiment all the 70 reqs are considered.
-While the mean scores are lower, the sentence transformer models still show a clear advantage, as they nearly double from the baseline.
-The best model is \textit{all-MiniLM-L12-v2}, scoring 0.504, followed by \textit{multi-qa-distilbert-cos-v1} at 0.494; baseline is 0.275.